 A few photos...

 William Martin is the award-winning New York Times bestselling author of ten novels, a PBS documentary, book reviews, magazine articles, and a cult-classic horror movie, too.
 His first Peter Fallon novel, Back Bay, established him as "a master storyteller."
 He has been following the lives of the great and anonymous in American history ever since and has taken readers from the Pilgrims to 9/11.
 He was the 2005 recipient of the prestigious New England Book Award, given to an author "whose body of work stands as a significant contribution to the culture of the region."
+And in 2015, the USS CONSTITUTION Museum gave him the Samuel Eliot Morison Award for "patriotic pride, artful scholarship, and an eclectic interest in the sea and things maritime."
 He lives near Boston with his wife and has three grown children.

 1. At what point in your life did you decide to become a writer?
 I wanted to be a moviemaker first.
 I made that decision in March of 1963, when I saw How the West Was Won, an unforgettable cinematic experience for a twelve-year-old boy who had already been steeped in big movies with historical themes.
 Eleven years later, I went to Hollywood.
 I wrote scripts with historical themes, couldnít sell any of them, so I wrote a novel with one.
 It became a best seller and is still in print thirty-two years later.
 Itís called Back Bay.